natoriamilligan/linux-cheatsheet/basic-commands.md

 - `find` : searches for files (find . -name "*.txt" -- find all .txt files) find all in the current directory the name that ends with .txt
 - `which` : find the location of executable files
 - `{dir1,dir2}` : putting curly braces around multiple directories creates subdirectories in a directory of your choice
+- `awk` : processing command   `free | awk '/Mem/ {printf("%3.1f", ($3/$2) * 100)}' ` finds the line containing "Mem" then creates a table where each word/element is its own entity. $3 refers to the 3rd "enitity" word which is separated by others words with a space
   ### Packaging and Compression
   `cut` : ONLY USED ON FILES! extract portions of lines (use a delimiter `-d:` uses a colon for fields since that is what separates fields in the program. you can select portions by fields -f 1,6 (fields 1 and 6 or by character positions `-c 1-5` shows 1-5 characters for each line in a file)